Rankings as of Jul 20, 2022.

-- No minimum balance requirements to open an account
+- No minimum balance requirements for open accounts

 - $0 commissions for online U.S. stock, ETF, and options trades

-- A wide selection of mutual funds, stocks, bonds, ETFs, CDs and more
+- Wide selection of mutual funds, stocks, bonds, ETFs, CDs and more

 - No minimum balance requirement to open an account